Last Updated on

 - Any use of Diabetes technology such as a CGM or insulin pump?

-- Most recent A1C reading. ( if known)
+- Most recent A1C and glucose readings. ( if known)

 - Any diabetic complications?